Intevation/intelmq-certbund-contact/README-ripe-import.md

 Usage
 =====

-Download data to a directory using the script `ripe_download`.
+Download data to a directory using the script `ripe_download`, the program `curl` is required for this.

 Call `ripe_import.py --help` or `ripe_diff.py --help`
 to see all command line options.